 All applicants will automatically be considered for a Graduate Teaching Assistantship.

-When you fill out your online application form, choose either the MS program (if you are interested in a terminal Master's degree) or the PhD program.
+When you fill out your online application form, choose either the MS program (if you are interested in a terminal Master's degree), the MA program if you're interested in a PhD in mathematics and do not have a masters degree in mathematics, or the PhD program if you're interested in a PhD in mathematics and have a masters degree in mathematics.

 Being timely, thorough and complete will increase your application's chances of acceptance.